westphallm1/AoMM-Cross-Mod-Sample/README.md

 		How quickly the minion should change directions.
 See behavior parameters below for more details.
 	* `attackFrames`:
 		How frequently the minion should fire a projectile.
 See behavior parameters below for more details.

+* `mod.Call("RegisterSlimePet", ModProjectile proj, ModBuff buff, bool idleBounce) -> void`
+	Register a fully managed slime-style cross mod combat pet.
+AoMM will take over this projectile's AI every frame, and will cause it to behave like a slime pet (eg. the Slime Prince).
+	The pet's damage, movement speed, and search range will automatically scale with the player's combat pet level.
+Note that slime pets currently only support a melee attack, and cannot fire a projectile.
+	* `proj`: The singleton instance of the ModProjectile for this minion type
+	* `buff`: The singleton instance of the ModBuff associated with the minion
+	* `idleBounce`: Whether the minion should remain stationary while not moving, or always bounce back and forth.

 ## Amulet of Many Minions cross-mod Behavior Parameters Documentation